Featured Post

 Back in school, I majored in Mass Communication, with a focus on broadcasting.
 In plain terms, I went to school to work in radio and/or television.
 Unfortunately, I soon discovered that it is an incredibly difficult field to break into and I have been trying to stick my foot in the door (on either side of the mic) ever since graduation.
 I hear patience is a virtue.

 I don't travel as much as I'd like to; heck, until last year, I'd never been further from Illinois than Tennessee.
 Nevertheless, I think the best place that I have ever visited has to be Indianapolis Motor Speedway.
-I've always been a bit of a motorsport fan and the sense of history in that legendary venue is palpable - and this is coming from a fan of the team who plays in Wrigley Field!
+I've always been a bit of a motorsport fan and the sense of history in that legendary venue is palpable - and this is coming from a fan of the team who plays in Wrigley Field!11.
+Many of us have favorite foods or customs that are somewhat local to where we live.
+Do you have any such things that you particularly love?
+A website link to specific products would be spectacular.

 I make the trek to IMS every May to catch the time trials and practices for the Indy 500; it's been a family tradition since well before I was a living creature.
 I've had the opportunity to meet Mario Andretti, see the actual automobile that won the first 500 way back in 1911 and touch the bricks from the original track surface that were laid down in 1909.
 As far as sporting venues go, this place is right there with Wrigley, Fenway and Churchill Downs!

 Well, I'm from Chicago; so, I could get you a detailed list of all the best pizza joints in the tri-state area... that's so cliche though.
 Instead, I'll go with the Chicago-style popcorn mix from a local sweets chain called Garrett's.
 For those that don't know, Chicago-style popcorn is a mix of caramel and cheese corn all in one bag.
-The two flavors might sound strange together, but my taste buds do not lie.
+The two flavors might sound strange together, but my taste buds do not lie.12.
+Do you have any other hobbies besides card collecting?

 When I worked downtown, I spent waaaaaay more money on this bit of comfort food than I should probably admit to.

 Ever since my freshman year of high school, when I (purposely) missed tryouts for the golf team and wandered into cross country practice, I've been a long-distance runner.
 It carried me through high school, helped put me through college and still keeps me sane in the professional world.
-5k's are my preferred distance, they're the perfect blend of speed and endurance (and they're easy to find); but, I've always had a thing for the mile and once made it through the Chicago Marathon.
+5k's are my preferred distance, they're the perfect blend of speed and endurance (and they're easy to find); but, I've always had a thing for the mile and once made it through the Chicago Marathon.13.
+Tell me something interesting about yourself (that we haven’t covered in the first twelve questions).

 I'm also a record collector, on top of being a card collector.
 I developed a passion for the now-retro cool music medium when I was in college, when I happened upon an old stash of LP's in the radio station that I managed.
 Now, I don't collect for value and you won't see my dropping big bucks on the latest Daft Punk album on vinyl for $50.
 I'm in it for the thrill of finding classic songs and stories, in physical form, at the local yard sale or thrift shop.
 Hearing the needle drop on a scratchy 45 of a 60's novelty tune or a forgotten gem from James Taylor is what does it for me, not the gimmicky market that's hip(ster) right now.